anb12331/options-oi/README.md

 # Put Call OI Difference for Options
 This Node JS application calculates the Put/Call Open Interest difference (similar to Put Call Ratio, or PCR) for Nifty and BankNifty options, averaging on nearest 5 ITM/ATM and 5 OTM options to predict future market direction.
+Data is persisted daily to IBM ObjectStorage (HDFS equivalent)
-Data is sourced form a free public API (Edelweiss)
+Options Data is sourced form a free public API (Edelweiss)

 A. Install Nodejs